 First and foremost, Nova Icària Beach Barcelona is the most accessible beach I’ve ever been to.
-I’ve always loved the look of beaches and wished I could frolic in the sea, relax on the golden sand and spend time with friends and family.
+I’ve always loved the look of beaches and wished I could take a dip in the sea, relax on the golden sand and spend time with friends and family.
 As a wheelchair user, I’ve never been able to do any of that.
 The closest I’ve gotten is admiring and spectating from a distance.
 That was until I visited Barcelona and it’s wonderful Nova Icària Beach.
 I loved our day at the beach so much that I wanted to share my 8 amazing reasons to visit Nova Icària Beach Barcelona in a wheelchair.

 1// Beach wheelchair & hoist